 Read also: Best hotels & hostels in the Philippines

 The costs of transportation in the Philippines can be really high.
-Depending on how many different islands you want to visit and whether you want to get around comfortably and quickly, you often pay more.
-We visited a lot of places which quickly increased our total travel budget, therefore we listed down the most common prices and types of transport we took.
+Depending on how many different islands you want to visit and whether you want to get around comfortably and quickly, costs can be reduce or increased.
+We visited a lot of places which quickly increased our total budget in the Philippines.
+That’s why we listed down the prices and types of transport we took.

 Tip: buy your domestic flights in advance, as they get more expensive if you book last-minute.